 Anxiety can be one of the most difficult and frightening mental health issues to deal with, especially since much of the disorder is self-manufactured fear.
-The stats say it all: over 40 million Americans are affected by severe anxiety, and 40 percent of adults will experience some kind of anxiety disorder in their life.
-However, only a third of adults and one-fifth of teens receive treatment.
+The stats say it all: over 40 million Americans are affected by severe anxiety, and 40 percent of adults will experience some anxiety in their life.
+Unfortunately, however, only a third of adults and one-fifth of teens receive treatment.
+Not everyone shows signs of anxiety or feels the effects of anxiety the same way.
+You may think to yourself, “Well, google says anxiety feels like X, Y, and Z. I don’t feel like that.”
+The problem with relying on a search engine for answers regarding your health is that not all humans are the same.
+A common cold for you may look and feel different than your best friend or your sibling.
+Anxiety is the same way.
+Do not disregard the way you are feeling because your feelings don’t necessarily check all the boxes that the internet says they should.
 If you feel like you might be experiencing an anxiety disorder, here are a few starting points.

 What Having an Anxiety Disorder Feels Like

 Mental health terms get thrown around a lot, but what’s important to remember is that there’s a big difference between feeling anxious versus experiencing a decrease in functionality and the ability to calm yourself down.
-One is a normal feeling everyone has from time to time during stressful periods, while the latter is a disorder.
+Everyone has a normal feeling from time to time during stressful periods, while the latter is a disorder.

-- Obsessively fixating on details that won’t necessarily have a huge impact on the end result of an event
+- Obsessively fixating on details that won’t end the event.

 - An inability to handle gray areas or uncertainty